Learn How to Squat Properly

 By Eric Walper, Physiotherapist

-I’m excited that you’re ready to take your mobility and strength to the next level and learn the do’s and don’ts of a proper squat.
-Often referred to as the holy grail of exercises, the squat is a time-honored functional movement that will help prepare your body for common movements you will make every day.
+I’m excited that you’re ready to take your mobility and strength to the next level, and learn the do’s and don’ts of a proper squat.
+Often referred to as the holy grail of exercises, the squat is a time-honored functional movement that will help prepare your body for daily functions.
+So to get started, learn the proper squat form!

 Want to jump higher?
 Squat.
 Get off the ground easier?
 Squat.
 Pick up your kids without pain?
 Squat.
 It’s safe to say that when it comes to rehabilitation, a squat often finds its place in just about every physiotherapist’s wheelhouse.